ICRAR/daliuge/docs/graphs.rst

 * Finally, a data DROP can be the *output* of an application DROP, in which case the application is the *producer* of the data DROP.

-Physical graph specifications are the final (the only) graph products that will be submitted to the :ref:`drop.managers`.
+Physical graph specifications are the final (and only) graph products that will be submitted to the :ref:`drop.managers`.
 Once DROP managers accept a physical graph specification, it is their responsibility to create and deploy DROP instances on their managed resources as prescribed in the physical graph specification such as partitioning information (produced during the `Translation`_) that allows different managers to distribute graph partitions (i.e. DropIslands) across different nodes and Data Islands by setting up proper :ref:`drop.channels`.
-The fact that physical graphs are made of DROPs means that they describe exactly what an :ref:`drop.execution` consists of.
+The fact that physical graphs are made of DROPs means that they describe exactly what an :ref:`graph.execution` consists of.
 In this sense, *physical graph* is the graph execution engine.

 In addition to DROP managers, the DFMS prototype also includes a *Physical Graph Manager*,